 Having clogged ears can be uncomfortable and may muffle your hearing.
 When this happens, popping your ears may help.

 Popping your ears is generally safe.
 It usually requires little more than moving your mouth muscles.
-Regardless of the technique you try, be gentle.
-If your symptoms worsen, stop trying to pop your ears and consult your doctor.
+Regardless of the technique you try, it’s important to be gentle.
+If your symptoms worsen, it’s a good idea to stop trying to clear your ears and consult your doctor.

-If you try to unclog your ears with over-the-counter (OTC) or prescription medications, avoid prolonged use.
-If your symptoms persist, talk to your doctor.
+If you try to unclog your ears with an over-the-counter (OTC) or prescription medication, avoid using it for longer than directed on the package.
+If your symptoms persist, talk with your doctor.

 There are several techniques you can try to unclog or pop your ears:

 When you swallow, your muscles automatically work to open your eustachian tube.
 This tube connects the middle ear to the back of your nose.
 Opening the eustachian tube allows pressure to equalize in your middle ear, causing the popping feeling.

 Chewing gum or sucking on hard candy can also help activate this response.